yetanalytics/dave/README.md

 **Take Part**

 Here is a quick link to the master doc for review of the template: https://github.com/yetanalytics/dave/blob/master/docs/algorithms/master.pdf

 Please join the Google Group to keep up with DAVE-related conversation and notifications: https://groups.google.com/forum/#!forum/project-dave

+## For Developers: Running the Interactive Workbooks

+DAVE's interactive workbooks are written in [ClojureScript](https://clojurescript.org/) which is compiled to Javascript to run in a browser.
+To get started, you'll need the Java JDK version 1.8 or later, and a working installation of the [Clojure CLI](https://clojure.org/guides/getting_started).

+To get an interactive development environment run:

+    clojure -A:fig:build

+A browser window will open automatically.

+To live-compile SASS files to CSS (do this in another shell):

+    clojure -A:watch-sass

+The root SASS file can be found at `/resources/sass/style.scss`

+This will auto compile and send all changes to the browser without the need to reload.
+After the compilation process is complete, you will get a Browser Connected REPL.
+An easy way to try it is:

+    (js/alert "Am I connected?")

+and you should see an alert in the browser window.

+To clean all compiled files:

+    rm -rf target/public

+To create a production build run:

+	rm -rf target/public
+	clojure -A:fig:min

 ## License
 Copyright © 2018 Yet Analytics Inc